hindu-comm/weblogs/manasataramgini/2007/02/2007-02-19_babylon-and-india-mesopotamian-hymns.md

 Mercy towards me be thy command;
 Through thy righteous order, may I have abundance of strength.
 Long life, and a firm throne, grant to me.
-May my rule be everlasting\!
+May my rule be everlasting!
 With a righteous scepter of blissful kingship,
 with a legitimate rod, bringing salvation to men, adorn my sovereignty forever.